Skip to content

 • Nov.
 7, 2023: Election Day (6:30am-7:30pm) and civilian absentee ballot return deadline (5:00pm)

-Where & How: Visit the NC State Board of Elections for quick search engines to find your polling place (Election Day Polling Place Search).
-There are three ways to vote in North Carolina and in NC:
+Visit the NC State Board of Elections for quick search engines to find your polling place (Election Day Polling Place Search).
+There are three ways to vote in North Carolina:

 1. Vote by mail.
 There is no special circumstance or reason needed to vote by mail in NC, but you must have requested a ballot before the 5 p.m.
 Tuesday, October 31, 2023 deadline.